yetichain/yeti-docs/docs/protocol/transaction-execution.md

 :::info

-This document is a continuation in the series of articles explaining the [<ins>Transaction Life Cycle</ins>](l2-transaction-cycle-intro.md) inside Antofy Blockchain.
+This document is a continuation in the series of articles explaining the [<ins>Transaction Life Cycle</ins>](l2-transaction-cycle-intro.md) inside YETI Blockchain.

 :::